routegy/routegy-docs/app/docs/reference/templating.md

 # Templating

-Routegy supports customizing [actions](/reference/actions/) fields with a template language.
+Routegy supports customizing [actions](/reference/actions/) fields using [Jinja2 template language](https://jinja.palletsprojects.com/en/3.0.x/).
 This allows actions to react dynamically to the event provided _values_ and the _context_ its being executed in.

 Be sure to check out the document for your specific [action type](/reference/action-types/) to see if templating is supported.